-If you can pot balls with your eyes closed, then you’re gradually building up confidence in…
+If you can pot balls with your eyes closed, then you’re gradually building up confidence in your…

 - ====>Following through the ball

-- ====>Positional play
+- ====>And positional play

 Once you feel confident potting balls with your eyes closed, you’ll have less of a problem potting balls with your eyes wide open!

-Also, the exercise is beneficial for positional play.
-Cox said the reason we were low on confidence was because our mind was too much on where the cue ball was going and not the object ball.
-Therefore, taking one of the senses, in this case, the eyes out of the equation meant we couldn’t see where the cue ball was going!
+Cox said the reason I was low on confidence was that my mind was too focused on where the cue ball was going and not the object ball.

 And, in this video, watch what happened!
 Try it yourself.